jeresig/ukiyoe-models/docs/Artists.md

 ### `utils/import-old-site.js`

+**What does this do:** Takes image data from the old version of the site (the raw image `.json` files) and creates new `ExtractedImage` records for them.

+**When is it used:** This is run once, for each image `.json` file.

 ### `utils/upgrade-extracted.js`

-**What does this do:** Upgrade some images that've been scraped and extracted from a site into a full image.
+**What does this do:** Upgrade some images that've been scraped and extracted from a site into a full image (`ExtractedImage -> Image`).
 As a part of this the image is associated with a particular artist (if possible).

-**When is it used:**
+**When is it used:** After all the `Artist` records have been generated, this is done on a source-by-source basis.
+If you've already run `import-old-site.js` then you can run it on the resulting `ExtractedImage`s, turning them into full `Image`s.

+**How to run it:**

+`node utils/upgrade-extracted.js SOURCE`

+Where `SOURCE` is the name of a source, like "`bm`".

 **How does it work:**

+Un-upgraded `ExtractedImage` records are found for a given source.
+For each record an appropriate `Artist` record match attempts to be found.
+As with the case of `merge-bios.js` and `map-artist-slugs.js`, if no direct match for the artist is found then the user is prompted for input to locate the correct artist.

 ### `utils/unmatched-artists.js`